aseedb/CryoVesNet-Manuscript/manuscript.md

 Pyto is a software package designed for the analysis of pleomorphic membrane-bound molecular complexes in 3D images, particularly in the context of synaptic cryo-ET.
 A key feature of Pyto is its ability to accurately segment connectors and tethers within the pre-synaptic terminal, a task that requires a high level of vesicle segmentation precision.
 This segmentation process is hierarchical and connectivity-based, detecting densities interconnecting vesicles (connectors) and densities connecting vesicles to the active-zone plasma membrane (tethers).
-CryoVesNet has been designed to be compatible with Pyto and an application is demonstrated in Figure {fig:amira}.
+CryoVesNet has been designed to be compatible with Pyto and an application is demonstrated in Figure {@fig:amira}.
 This enables us to extract a wealth of structural information to better understand the structural basis of synaptic vesicle exocytosis regulation.

 ![**3D model of a cultured mouse neuron synapse**.
 A: slice through a tomogram.
 B: Segmentation of plasma membrane (light blue), mitochondria (dark blue), endosomes (green), microtubules (dark magenta).
 C: Vesicles (yellow) and connectors (pink) segmented with CryoVesNet and Pyto, respectively.
 D: Combination of B and C. Bar, 100 nm.](images/amira_all.png){#fig:amira width="15cm"}